-During April 2002, ACC circulated a draft of a Security Code of Management Practices - to help companies achieve continuous improvement in security performance using a risk-based approach to identify, assess and address vulnerabilities, prevent or mitigate incidents, enhance training and response capabilities, and maintain and improve relationships with key stakeholders.78
+During April 2002, ACC circulated a draft of a Security Code of Management Practices -

+to help companies achieve continuous improvement in security performance using a risk-based approach to identify, assess and address vulnerabilities, prevent or mitigate incidents, enhance training and response capabilities, and maintain and improve relationships with key stakeholders.84

-On June 5, 2002, the ACC Board of Directors voted to make the security code mandatory for ACC members.
+On June 5, 2002, the ACC Board of Directors approved the code and voted to make it mandatory for ACC members.
 Some key requirements of the code include:

-- training and drills for employees, contractors, customers, and suppliers; - consideration of process changes, material substitutions, and other inherently safer approaches to chemical production; - evaluation, response, and reporting of security threats; and - internal audits.79
+- training and drills for employees, contractors, customers, and suppliers; - consideration of process changes, material substitutions, and other inherently safer approaches to chemical production; - evaluation, response, and reporting of security threats; and - internal audits.85

-ACC members are required to evaluate site security using vulnerability assessment methodology equivalent to that developed by the Department of Energy's Sandia Laboratories for the Department of Justice80 or by the Center for Chemical Process Safety (an industry-funded research center).
-ACC members will begin by assessing security, including computer security, at high-risk facilities, as well as from supplier to manufacturer, to wholesaler, to retailer, and finally to customer.
-After needed security measures have been put into place, the ACC code requires verification by an independent third party.
-However, the security code does not require expenditures for risk reduction; rather it recommends decisions should be based on an evaluation of risks and costs.
+ACC members are required to evaluate site security using vulnerability assessment methodology equivalent to that developed by the Department of Energy's Sandia Laboratories for the Department of Justice86 or by the Center for Chemical Process Safety (an industry-funded research center).